Garuda Gamana Vrishabha Vahana: Plot

 Hari eventually joins hands with a senior gangster and businessman, Raviraj, just for the sake of his growth.
-As a result, Shiva is dejected as he was sidelined by Hari, who now reveres Raviraj.
-Unable to express himself, Shiva starts beating up people unnecessarily.
+Shiva is dejected as he feels sidelined by Hari, who now reveres Raviraj.
+Unable to express himself, Shiva starts beating up people needlessly.
 Hari distances himself from Shiva, whose violent nature can be a double-edged sword.
 Eventually, a small problem emerges between Raviraj's brother-in-law and Hari, to which Shiva reacts violently.
-This leads to Hari further distancing himself from Shiva and Raviraj's gang plot to kill Shiva, as a result.
-Brahmaiah, who initially wanted to secure a transfer and run to safety from the violent town, finds newfound courage when he is threatened by Hari and Shiva indirectly, and humiliated by an MLA, who wants Hari and Shiva to be destroyed.
+This leads to Hari further distancing himself from Shiva and Raviraj's gang plots to kill Shiva, as a result.
+Brahmaiah, who initially wanted a transfer from Mangaladevi due to the violent town, has newfound courage when he is threatened by Hari and Shiva indirectly, and humiliated by an MLA, who wants Hari and Shiva to be destroyed.

 Brahmaiah is aided by a police driver, who agrees to be a double agent for him as well as Hari-Shiva gangs.
 He plays Hari and Shiva's sides against each other to further destroy Hari and Shiva.
 When Brahmaiah learns of Raviraj's gang's plan to kill Shiva, he passes on the information to Shiva's friends, that Hari has sent people to kill Shiva.
 Shiva is saved by his friends in the nick of time, but the information that Hari sent people to kill him deeply troubles Shiva.
 Unbeknownst to Shiva, the same night, Shiva's friends leave to kill Hari in revenge and one of them is killed by Hari.
 Hari now thinks that Shiva sent people to kill Hari, and openly threatens that he will kill Shiva and have a victory lap around the town.
-Shiva though taken aback, threatens him back.
+Shiva, though taken aback, threatens him back.

 Shiva kills Raviraj's brother-in-law in retaliation for the loss of his gang member.
 This causes Hari to plot with Raviraj to kill Shiva.
-Eventually, Hari has a hired hitman shoot and kill Shiva while he is playing cricket with his friends.
-When Hari is out on his victory lap around the town after getting Shiva killed, the teenage boys who used to play cricket with Shiva had witnessed his shooting, where they follow Hari and kill him with his own knife.
+Eventually, Hari has a hitman shoot and kill Shiva while he is playing cricket with his friends.
+When Hari is out on his victory lap around town, the teenage boys who used to play cricket with Shiva and had witnessed his shooting, follow Hari and kill him with his own knife.
 The epilogue shows the childhood forms of Hari and Shiva burying their respective adult forms.